 ► Thousands of students from Utah have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program, saving millions of dollars, thanks to reduced tuition rates.
-In just one of the programs, the Western Undergraduate Exchange, Utah students and their families have saved $69.1 million since 1988, when the program was founded.
+In just one of the programs, the Western Undergraduate Exchange, Utah students and their families have saved more than $80.9 million since 1988, when the program was founded.

 ► Utah has received funding to be part of numerous WICHE policy initiatives, including those focused on financing and financial aid, workforce policy, and other areas.

 ► Utah has participated in WICHE initiatives related to distance education, workforce development, and behavioral health.

 ► In 2017-18 Utah, its institutions, and its students saved or brought in over $8.3 million through WICHE and spent $149,000 for membership in the commission, yielding a 55-fold return on investment.

 ► In the last 5 years, Utah students’ savings from WUE alone have added up to $27.9 million, yielding a 40-fold return on the state’s investment in WICHE.